-- > Contact the Local Authority Prevent Lead: prevent@lbhf.gov.uk or call 020 8753 5727. - > Call the police 101. - > Call of email DfE dedicated help-line for non-emergency concerns about radicalisation and extremism. - > 020 7340 7264, counter.extremism@education.gov.uk - > Make a referral to Channel.
+- Contact the Local Authority Prevent Lead: prevent@lbhf.gov.uk or call 020 8753 5727. - Call the police 101. - Call of email DfE dedicated help-line for non-emergency concerns about radicalisation and extremism. - 020 7340 7264, counter.extremism@education.gov.uk - Make a referral to Channel.

 Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve social care as appropriate.
 The duty for teachers mentioned above does not apply in cases where a CYP is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff should not examine pupils.
+Staff should not examine CYP.

-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that an act of FGM has been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.
+Any member of staff who suspects a CYP is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.